 An example of a 4 pole rotor with a 6 pole stator design is shown on the right.

-As you can see, a servo motor offers significantly fewer poles than a stepper motor.
+As you can see, a servo motor offers significantly fewer poles than a stepper motor due to lack of teeth.

 A servo motor requires more footprint due to the requirement of an absolute encoder.
-The fewer number of poles gives it the ability to generate high speed torque.
+The fewer number of poles gives it the ability to generate higher torque at higher speeds.
 A stepper motor can run in open-loop without an encoder, therefore it's more compact.
-A servo motor relies on its encoder for stop accuracy while a stepper motor relies on the number of poles for stop accuracy.
-We will explain more.

 For positioning applications, one of the primary requirements we have to satisfy is the motor's stop accuracy.
 Both a stepper motor and a servo motor can stop accurately.